jeraldlyh/telegram-shop/README.md

   - [Deployment](#deployment)

 ## Demo
 Demo can be found on Telegram via @teleshop_beta_bot.
+A dummy [visa card](https://stripe.com/docs/testing#charges-api) can be used for testing of the payment - 4242 4242 4242 4242 in Telegram.
 Note that the responses might be slow due to Heroku's web dyno sleeping, do wait for a couple of seconds for the bot to respond!

 ## Features
 | Feature          | Description                                                                                                                        |      Released      |